FilipaGo/payup-app-prototype/README.md

 parts;
 * We cannot change the amount, the payer or any other element of the transaction.

-Analyzing the documentation led us to quite a few findings that would have implications in the development of our product:
+Analyzing the documentation led us to quite a few findings that would have implications for the development of our product:

 #### Security and Authentication